mktana/mktana/README.md

 ### 👋 Hi, I’m Moriya Katan
-### 🌱 I'm a versatile Full Stack Developer passionate about creating innovative web solutions.
+### 🌱 I'm a Full Stack Developer passionate about creating innovative web solutions.

 ### 👀 Actively seeking collaborations on JavaScript and React projects to push boundaries and craft impactful applications.